-A course in descriptive statistics, elements of probability distributions, sampling estimation, confidence intervals, tests of hypothesis, linear regression and correlation.
-Applications to problems in business and economics.
+Examines descriptive statistics, elements of probability distributions, sampling, estimation, and confidence intervals, tests of hypothesis, linear regression and correlation, including applications to problems in business and economics.
 Writing and the use of spreadsheet software are required (same as BUS-291).
-UC credit limitation: ECON-291, BUS-291 and MATH-140 combined, maximum credit one course.
+UC credit limitation: ECON-291, BUS-291 and MATH-140 combined; maximum credit one course.